Laura7089/etesync-docker/README.md

 You should refer to the [upstream production setup guide](https://github.com/etesync/server/wiki/Production-setup-using-Nginx) once you have confirmed the image works.

-- Static files are created in the volume at `/srv/etebase-server`
+- Static files are created at start in the volume at `/srv/etebase-server`
 - Data files are stored in the volume at `/var/etebase-server`
 - The image will serve at `8000` on TCP